 If you miss a dose, contact your healthcare professional for more details.
 Do NOT take 2 doses to compensate for a missed dose.

-What are possible side effects from using NORDIMET?
+Possible side effects from using NORDIMET:

 These are not all the possible side effects you may have when taking NORDIMET.
 If you experience any side effects not listed here, tell your healthcare professional.